 - The neurostimulator or battery pack – This is implanted under the skin, usually near the collarbone.
 The neurostimulator gives the electrical pulse, which is carried through the extension wire to the lead in the appropriate location in the brain.

 During surgery, the electrodes are placed into the brain.
 The battery-operated neurostimulator and extension wires are also placed into the person's body.
 The person undergoing the procedure may remain awake or may be under general anesthesia.2,3

 A few weeks after the procedure, the neurostimulator’s settings are fine-tuned using a handheld programmer.
 The settings may be adjusted over time to determine the best combination of electrical stimulation and medicine for the person.2,3

 The benefits of deep brain stimulation

-Many people who receive DBS are able to reduce their medication, although most still need to take some medication after the procedure.
-Many patients experience a significant reduction in their motor symptoms, and the reduction of medication lessens the side effects experienced with those medications.2,3
+Many people who receive DBS are able to reduce their medicine after the procedure.
+However, most still need to take some medicine.
+Many people experience a significant reduction in their motor symptoms.
+Reducing medicine after DBS also lessens the side effects of those drugs.2,3

 The risks of deep brain stimulation

 There are potential risks with DBS, including:2,3